Skip to main content Skip to footer

 At Southwestern Public Health, your privacy is important to us.
 This means that what you share with us, your test results, and the care you receive are kept confidential.
 Your privacy is protected by law, and we follow strict rules about how we collect, use, and store your information.
 Here’s what you need to know about your privacy and how to access your health records.

-What personal information do we protect?
+What Information do we protect?

 We protect any information that can identify you, including: